Dimashendika/amazon-sentiment-analysis/README.md

 - Sentiment of customer reviews

 ## Dataset
-- SQLite file: `database.sqlite` containing Amazon product reviews
+- The data is stored in database.sqlite, containing Amazon product reviews.
+- Note: Due to dataset size restrictions, the dataset is not included in this repository.
+If you would like to access the data, please contact the project author.

 ## Tools Used
 - Python (Pandas, Seaborn, Matplotlib)